pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

  1. First we substitute the pressure differential from Hagan-Poiseuille into the Darcy equation.
  2. Next we substitute in known values for the previously defined block cross-sectional area and total flow.
- 3. q appears on both sides and can be cancelled.
+ 3. _q_ appears on both sides and can be cancelled.
 Then we substitute the tube cross-sectional area, _a_, which is based on the pore throat radius.
- 4. Next we must rearrange the equation to determine permeability k.
+ 4. Next we must rearrange the equation to determine permeability _k_.
 Note there is a clever trick to multiply the right-hand side by $$\frac{L_aL}{L_aL}$$, which is unity.
  5. The benefit of this can now be seen as the form of the equation holds two more parameters: our old friends porosity and tortuosity which can be substituted in.

 This leaves us with a much simpler form which is the well-known Kozeny permeability equation: